barrycraig/AndroidAerial/README.md

 # -THIS PROJECT-

 I am not a developer, I have no experience, skill or ability in this space whatsoever.
 I am however very frustrated by what seems like a simple problem without a solution: "Play 4k videos from a local folder as a screensaver on Android TV".
 I decided to put my money where my mouth is and commission a bare bones app to do just that.
 AndroidAerial is probably as far from perfect as it's possible to be but it does just about work.
 I have reached the limit of what I can/will pay for development so I decided to dump everything on Github to see if anyone more competent than me is interested in taking over.

+PS.
+I also dont really know anything about Github so apologies for the mess that is this repo.
+Just keep in mind that I know nothing.

 --------